learn-co-curriculum/ios-environment-setup/README.md

 You can also create aliases for common commands so that they are shorter to use.

-And finally, you can also build functions so simplify common workflows.
+And finally, you can also build functions to simplify common workflows.

 [Flatiron Bash Profile](https://github.com/flatiron-school/dotfiles/blob/master/bash_profile)